rabbitmq/rabbitmq-website/site/monitoring.md

 and (indirectly) that CLI tools can authenticate to it.

-Except for the CLI tool authentication part, the probability of false positives can be considered approaching 0 except for upgrades and maintenance windows.
+Except for the CLI tool authentication part, the probability of false positives can be considered approaching `0` except for upgrades and maintenance windows.

 [`rabbitmq-diganostics ping`](/rabbitmq-diagnostics.8.html) performs this check:

 <pre class="lang-bash">
 rabbitmq-diagnostics ping -q
-# =&gt; Ping succeeded
+# =&gt; Ping succeeded if exit code is 0
 </pre>

 #### Stage 2